Deseret CWMU State Doe Pronghorn

 If you're a Utah resident, you can obtain a Deseret CWMU doe pronghorn permit by applying through the public drawing.
 If you are a NON-RESIDENT you cannot apply for a CWMU permit through the public drawing.
 You can, however, purchase a permit directly from Wild Country Outfitters for the Deseret CWMU.
 To learn more about Utah's CWMU program click HERE.

-- These are the only hunt dates available for the doe pronghorn hunt, unless a guided hunt is purchased.
-The cost is $200 per day and we can bring you anytime from September 18th-October 31st.
+These are the only hunt dates available for the doe pronghorn hunt, unless a guided hunt is purchased.
+The cost is $200 per day and we can bring you anytime from September 23rd-October 31st.
 (Excluding Sundays)

-- There is no camping available on Deseret the night before the hunt or the on the night the hunt ends (No camping on September 12th, 15th and October 10th, 13th)
+There is no camping available on Deseret the night before the hunt or the on the night the hunt ends

-- You DO NOT need to call or inform us which days you are coming; just make sure to check in at the check-in station when you arrive. we will plan on seeing you at the check-in station in September or October.
+You DO NOT need to call or inform us which days you are coming; just make sure to check in at the check-in station when you arrive. we will plan on seeing you at the check-in station in September.